oskin1/EncryCore/docs/UtxoSecurityProposal.md

 0. Check semantic validity of transaction
 1. For each input in transaction:
-    1. Check semantic validity of input2
+    1. Check semantic validity of input
     2. Try to unlock the box, providing appropriate context and proof
     3. Check whether its hash is presented in UOHS
 4. Make sure inputs.sum >= outputs.sum